SophiePiwko/Preprocessing-of-Proteomic-Data/README.md

 # 👉 Requirements 👈
 Download the working_directory folder.
 This folder includes the raw dataset, a requirements.txt file with the needed packages, a zipped file with the annotations and of course the python code.

+# 📝 Instructions
+1. Dowload each file in the working_directory file.
+   List of files to be downloaded:
+   -

 # 📖 Data set used
 The data set is publicly available and was downloaded from the Proteomics Identifications Database (Pride).